SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

 .. _Revit Exporter Plug-in: revitExporter.html

 Currently the Revit Export workflow is still in Beta release, please email us if you run into any issues.
-Update your Climate Studio to v1.7 to use it.
+This feature is only available in Climate Studio v1.7 or newer.

 Import .cse file from Revit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We recommend starting with an **Empty File**.
+Start with an **Empty File**.

 .. figure:: images/revit_importbutton.png
    :width: 900px